orbtl-ai/DebrisScan/README.md

 git clone https://github.com/orbtl-ai/DebrisScan.git
 ```

-#### Configure for your computer
-While the app is downloading, please create a folder on your computer for storing
-DebrisScan's output files (and temporary files processing files which will be
-cleaned automatically).
-This folder can be located and named however you prefer,
-however the location should have enough storage space to store copies of your data.

-Once the download is complete, locate the `.env.dev` file in the `/DebrisScan` folder.
-Open this file and edit the top two values (`USER_APP_DATA` and `USER_DEBRISSCAN_APP_FOLDER`).
-- `USER_APP_DATA` should be the path to the folder you created above.
-- `USER_DEBRISSCAN_APP_FOLDER` should be the path to DebrisScan's `/app` folder.

-> **Note**
-> `.env.dev` is a "hidden" file type.
-Try to enable the "Show Hidden Files" option in your
-> File Explorer application if the file is not showing.

 ### Step 3: Build and Run DebrisScan with Docker
 Once downloaded, navigate into the `DebrisScan/` folder and execute the
 following command from the root directory to simultaneously download the needed